-The methods I have been discussing and the results displayed have given no consideration to what a company does to make its earnings.
-Using Technical Analysis (and fundamental analysis at times) as the primary reason for our buy and sell signals gives no consideration to the reasons “why” a share is performing as it is, it is “as it is” so we buy and sell based on momentum of the price and the emotion of the crowd.
+The methods I have been discussing and the results displayed on other pages have given no consideration to what a company does to produce earnings.
+Trading buy signals give no reasons “why” a share is performing as it is.
+Systems are often based on momentum of price and volume.

-However some people are deeply concerned about company’s effect on the environment and the impact the companies policy may make socially.
-Our trading rules may trigger a buy in a gambling company and you may be passionately opposed to gambling, or you feel strongly opposed to alcohol and consider it a social problem and do not want to support companies in this sector, in this case you will need to do your own screening of stocks to suit your personal beliefs.
+However, some people are deeply concerned about a company’s effect on the environment and the social impact of a company's policy.
+Our trading rules may trigger a buy in a gambling company - you may be passionately opposed to gambling.
+You may also feel strongly opposed to alcohol and consider it a social problem and do not want to support companies in this sector.
+If so you can do your own screening of stocks to suit your personal beliefs.

-Mining is a controversial issue and I agree with the concerns of many, recently one of the worlds biggest gold miners, Newcrest Mining of Australia has taken over Lihir gold of Papua New Guinea.
+Mining is a controversial issue and I agree with the concerns of many.
+For example some years ago Newcrest Mining of Australia bought out Lihir gold of Papua New Guinea.
 Lihir has a horrid environmental record in that country in regard to polluting river systems and for that reason I would not buy it.
-Hopefully Newcrest will do a better job.
+Hopefully Newcrest is doing a better job.

-I remember as a child playing and swimming with children in that country where I lived a short while, I don’t like the thought of that no longer being able to happen because we in the western economies support a company with little concern for social liberties.
+As a child I lived in New Guinea and remember swimming in the rivers with children of that country.
+I don’t like the thought that no longer will those rivers be pollution free, because we in western economies support a company with little concern for social liberties.

-This is my choice, and we all need to make our decisions and live with them, it is possible to still make money and trade well by being a little selective.
+This is my choice, we all need to make our decisions and live with them.
+It is possible to still make money and trade well by being a little selective.